smebberson/nodejs/README.md

 # nodejs

-A template to create node.js repositories.
+This is a GitHub template repository used to quicly get started with node.js repositories.